-In Nepal, sometimes Hindu religious rules necessitate that mourners (especially women) not talk to strangers.
+In Nepal, Hindu religious rules can sometimes mean that mourners (especially women) not talk to strangers.

 Family members will get protective of the victim during such circumstances.
 In such cases, it’s only ethical to respect their privacy and wait it out.

 Don’t miss any crucial and accurate details while writing the story – this includes facts, names, and other statistics.
 Always check back with the survivors to re-verify names and facts.

 Take care though to not be not too explicit with any disturbing details while portraying an incident like the Nepal earthquake.

-Avoid clichés used to describe one’s death or state of mind.
+Avoid clichés used to describe someone's death or their state of mind.

 Understand that you’re a reporter, but your job is not bigger than the emergency workers at the scene.
 Never let your presence negatively affect the rescue operations in any way.

-It can be stressful to be consistently exposed to tragedies, and the victims affected by it, while covering a story can be stressful.
+It can be stressful to be consistently exposed to tragedies, and the victims affected by them.

-Understand the need to give yourself a break from such distressing situations.
+Understand the need to give yourself a break from distressing situations.

 The tremendous nature of this responsibility can break you down.
 In such cases, distract yourself from the task at hand.

 Stay calm when shaken with gory details narrated by your subject.
-It’s also okay to breakdown when met with tragic stories – that only shows that you are human too.
+It’s also okay to break down when encountering tragedies – that only shows that you are human too.

-Lastly, understand the risk you are taking by being in a fragile environment like in an earthquake-prone area.
-It’s important to stay alert.
+Lastly, understand the risk you are taking by being in a fragile environment such as an earthquake-prone area.
+It’s important to stay alert, and stay safe.